 Understanding the impact of school trips abroad

-Halsbury was formed by a former teacher who passionately believes in the educational value of school trips abroad and we stand firm in that belief.
+At Halsbury, we're committed to reducing our impact on the environment, whilst we still believe passionately in the educational value of school trips abroad and we stand firm in that belief.

 In addition, we believe that school travel helps children to understand the world around them and the challenges it faces, one of which is climate change.

 However, the environmental impact of travel cannot be ignored.
 So, we’re committed to reducing the environmental impact of our school trips, as well as encouraging our customers and suppliers to do the same.

 We’ve already started the long process of reducing our impact on the environment:

 - We’ve installed solar panels at our head office in Nottingham.

 - We provide our customers with information on how to travel in a more eco-friendly way – including choosing to travel by coach rather than air.

 - We promote the use of our online app when schools are out on trips, thereby helping to reduce waste.

 - Our exhibition stands are all single-use plastic free.